What You Need To Know About The Person Who’ll Hold Your Future In Their Hands

 James Newby Law: Experienced and Aggressive Felony Lawyer in Colorado Springs

 If you are facing felony charges in Colorado Springs, you need a powerful ally and aggressive advocate to help you through this difficult time.
-The experienced felony attorneys at James Newby Law not only understand what you are going through, but will be tenacious defenders of you, your rights, and will fight to deliver the best possible outcome in your circumstances.
-Please contact us today to arrange for your free, confidential initial consultation.
-We look forward to assisting you.
+An experienced felony attorney should not only understand what you are going through, but will be a tenacious defender of you, your rights, and will fight to deliver the best possible outcome in your circumstances.
+Your future is at stake, should you settle for anything less than the best?